mikethebike222/BGP-Router/README.md

     - Compatible with provided test cases to validate correctness and performance.

 Installation:
-After downloading the program there are no dependencies so to run a test command use the run scripting command as seen below ./run configs/1-1-simple-send.conf
+After you clone the repository, there are no dependencies so to run a test command use the run scripting command to do a single test caseas seen below

+./run configs/1-1-simple-send.conf

-In order to run all test commands use ./test
+In order to run all test commands use,
+./test

 Further Improvements to be made:
     - Optimize aggregation/disaggregation to avoid full table rebuilds.